-With the goal of saving time by reducing duplicative labor, I am providing the class with a chance to create an outline as a community - which we'll call a "wypadki."
-The wypadki will be enabled with a wiki, the same web application that is behind Wikipedia, the online encyclopedia that is authored and edited by its readership.
+- 11-1.
+With the goal of saving time by reducing duplicative labor, I am providing the class with a chance to create an outline as a community, which we'll call a "wypadki." - 11-2.
+The wypadki will be accessible through the UND Blackboard system.
+Software-wise, the wypadki consists of a wiki, similar to Wikipedia.
 Only members of the class will be able to contribute to the wypadki, and each addition, edit, and deletion will be tagged with the name of the contributing class member.
 I intend to allow students broad latitude in creating the wypadki, though I will step in and provide guidance and restrictions if necessary.
 On or after a certain announced date at the end of the semester, before the exam, I will lock the wypadki.
 I will then have a chance to review and alter it before leaving it in a final version.
 Please note that I reserve the right to make any changes, deletions, and additions I deem appropriate, in my sole discretion, before or after locking the wypadki.
-The final version will be made available for download sometime before the exam, and copies will be printed and distributed to all students during the exam, discussed below, for use as a reference in drafting an examination answer.

-Contributions to the wypadki are voluntary.
-To the extent you do contribute, please note that contributions to the wypadki must respect intellectual-property law.
+The final version will be made available for download sometime before the exam, and copies will be printed and distributed to all students during the exam for use as a reference in drafting an examination answer. - 11-3.
+In making a contribution to the wypadki, you are certifying that the material you add is original and does not include the copyrighted content of others, or otherwise is somehow legally permitted to be contributed.
+Also, by contributing, you are agreeing that the wypadki and any of your contributions to it may be used, copied, or changed by your fellow students for this course and by others for any education- or learning-related endeavor approved by me or my designee.
+Although the Blackboard site is not accessible to persons not enrolled in the class, the resulting wypadki document will be made publicly available online. - 11-4.
+Your contributions to the wypadki must respect intellectual property law.
 Do not add copyrighted material (regardless of licensing); limit your contributions to your own originally authored material and material in the public domain, which includes court-issued opinions.
-In addition, you may add into the wypadki the torts mindmaps that I create for class and any other class materials that I author and post under the heading "Classroom Notes and Presentations," unless otherwise noted.
-In making a contribution to the wypadki, you are certifying that the material you add is original and does not include the copyrighted content of others.
-Also, by contributing, you are agreeing that the wypadki and/or any of your contributions to it may be used, copied, and/or changed by your fellow students for this course and by others for any education-or learning-related endeavor approved by me or my designee.

-To contribute to the wypadki, you must register.
-In the past, some users have had technical problems with getting registered and logging on.
-Make sure you work out any problems early in the semester.
+Notwithstanding the foregoing, you may incorporate material from other wypadkis constructed by prior classes of mine as well as any handouts and slides from class, unless I specify otherwise. - 11-5.
+In the past, some users have had technical problems with regard to the wypadki.
+Thus, you are well advised to attempt access early in the semester, so that you have time to work out any problems you may encounter.
 If you wait until too late in the semester to try logging on, you may find yourself in a situation where you cannot make any contributions.
-For technical problems, please contact Mark Conway of the law school's information-technology staff.
+For technical problems, please contact the law school's or university's information technology staff.